varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 OPTIONS
 =======

--a <address[:port][,address[:port][...]>
+-a <address[:port][,PROTO]>

   Listen for client requests on the specified address and port.
-The address can be a host name (“localhost”), an IPv4 dotted-quad (“127.0.0.1”), or an IPv6 address enclosed in square brackets (“[::1]”).
+The address can be a host name ("localhost"), an IPv4 dotted-quad ("127.0.0.1"), or an IPv6 address enclosed in square brackets ("[::1]").
 If address is not specified, varnishd will listen on all available IPv4 and IPv6 interfaces.
 If port is not specified, the default HTTP port as listed in /etc/services is used.
+  An additional protocol type can be set for the listening socket with PROTO.
+  Valid protocol types are: HTTP/1 (default), and PROXY.
-Multiple listening addresses and ports can be specified as a whitespace or comma -separated list.
+  Multiple listening adresses can be specificed by using multiple -a arguments.

 -b <host[:port]>